 Sprinkle said that when he arrived by William’s side that William was trying to climb out of the street into the grass.
 He got down on the ground beside William and held his hand.
 He wanted William to know that someone cared, that help was on the way and that he was not alone.

-For his selfless act of kindness and compassion for someone in need, Rise Media is proud to announce that David Sprinkle is our Walla Walla Valley Hero for February 2018.
+For his selfless act of kindness and compassion for someone in need, Rise News is proud to announce that David Sprinkle is our Walla Walla Valley Hero for February 2018.
 Handmaid Cleaning presented Sprinkle with a $100 gift certificate as a token of appreciation for his heroism.

 We spoke with Sprinkle on Saturday.
 While filming our interview, Sprinkle again sprung into action.
 A neighbor, who is effected by early on-set of Alzheimer’s Disease, had found himself outside and confused.
 Sprinkle and his granddaughter, Mari, immediately ran to the neighbor’s aid.
 They helped the neighbor back inside and stayed with him until a relative arrived.